 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

 You will attend lectures, seminars, laboratory sessions and practical sessions where possible, and take part in group discussions, group work and presentations.
-Even in eventualities where we are unable to be in the laboratory or classroom together, we aim to use virtual tools to help you develop key practical skills.
 You will supplement all this with your own guided and independent reading and will put together a reflective portfolio of your work.

 Placements and work experience will give you excellent opportunities to gain hands-on and real-life experience.